 An Author by Age Six

 Born in 1965 in Yate of South Gloucestershire, Joanne Kathleen Rowling (often still referred to by family and close friends as Jo) grew up in a household where literature was revered and enjoyed by all of her immediate family members.
 ‘There were always plenty of books in our house, because my mother was a passionate bibliophile,’ said Jo in one early interview.

-JK Rowling's mother died at the end of 1990, following a ten-year battle with multiple sclerosis.
+J.K.
+Rowling's mother died at the end of 1990, following a ten-year battle with multiple sclerosis.

 Following her mother’s passing, she moved to Portugal to teach English as a second language.
 There she met her first husband, Jorge.
 ‘They talked about literature.
 Joanne invariably had The Lord of the Rings with her,’ confirms both her friend, Maria Ines, and her lover, Jorge.
 Jorge proposed to Jo on August 28, 1992 and they married shortly afterwards.
 Their daughter Jessica was born in July, 1993.
 Unfortunately, by November, the marriage had reached breaking point.
-After one stormy row, JK Rowling fled with baby Jessica to her sister who was living in Edinburgh.
+After one stormy row, Jo fled with baby Jessica to her sister who was living in Edinburgh.
 The following year, she filed for a divorce.

-undoubtedly a wordsmith—that is, one who is an expert of language.
-JK Rowling knows the origins of words and how they are grouped together
+The author of Harry Potter is undoubtedly a wordsmith—that is, one who is an expert of language.
+J. K. Rowling knows the origins of words and how they are grouped together to form word families.

 No doubt, she developed a love of the English language in all its rich diversity from her time abroad and at university.
 She also had knowledge of German, French and Portuguese languages.
 When she learnt the classics, she would have perhaps included Greek and Latin in her studies.
 Her knowledge would have given her a veritable fountain of language to draw upon in her later writing.